SceneryInMirror/SceneryInMirror.github.io/_posts/2021-08-11-International Teaching Assistant (ITA) Exam.md

 * Unknown (15): accelerometer; actuator; asynchronous detection; closed-loop control; compiler; content-addressable memory; diode detector; Magnetism; open-loop control; Output-rate control; Permeability; recursive filter; root-locus; Rotating field; Tachometer generator

+## During the Exam

+Two examiners attended the exam.
+One of them had a brief chat with me about my experience and research, and another one asked several questions during my presentation about bit rate.

+Your speaking should be clear, fluent, and with good intonation.
+Compared with the technical content, they are more concerned with how you deliver the content and how you handle with the questions.
+Also, they expect to see your passion and confidence.

+## After the Exam

+I got 5.5 out of 7 and I am required to take one language course from ALI.
+It is a good experience and I have already learned a lot from Lucienne.